 Open an IRA.
 Another option would be an IRA, or Individual Retirement Account.
 There are two main types: a Roth IRA, which offers tax-free growth and typically provides tax-free distributions after age 59 ½, and a traditional IRA, which offers a potential tax deduction for contributions along with tax-deferred growth.
 (See: Traditional IRA versus Roth IRA: Which is Right for You?)

 Start small.
 It shouldn’t take a lot of sacrifice to come up with an extra $50 per month.
 It may mean fixing more meals at home or cutting back a little on your social schedule, but if you can get started at $50 a month, ultimately you may be able to gradually increase your contribution to a higher level.
-(See: How to Scrounge up $50 a Month for Your Investment Plan)
+(See: 10 ideas to save $50 a month or more to invest)

 You can start with an investment plan of as little as $50 a month through the Thrivent Mutual Funds automatic purchase plan.
 (The $50 starting amount is available only when setting up a $50-per-month (minimum) recurring or automatic purchase plan.)